eggheadio/eggheadio-course-notes/up-and-running-with-svelte-3/notes/2-create-a-new-project-with-svelte-3.md

 npx degit sveltejs/template my-svelte-project
 ```

 - We&rsquo;re using npx to run degit.
 Degit is a tool that makes copies of git repositories.
-If you run `degit some-user/some-repo` it will find the latest commit on <https://github.com/some-user/some-repo> and doownload the associated tar file.
+If you run `degit some-user/some-repo` it will find the latest commit on <https://github.com/some-user/some-repo> and download the associated tar file.
 Note its faster than git clone because you&rsquo;re not downloading the entire git history.
 - Next go into the directory and run npm install

 ```